Christopher D. Gardner: Career

 Gardner is involved with the American Diabetes Association (ADA) and the American Heart Association (AHA).
 In 2019, he was an invited co-author of updated nutrition guidelines for the ADA.
-He served as a member of the AHA’s Nutrition Committee from 2009 to 2013, and in 2020 he was appointed as a member of the AHA Lifestyle & Metabolic Health Council, and to a leadership position in the AHA Nutrition Committee.
+He served as a member of the AHA's Nutrition Committee from 2009 to 2013, and in 2020 he was appointed as a member of the AHA Lifestyle & Metabolic Health Council, and to a leadership position in the AHA Nutrition Committee.

 Gardner was appointed the Rehnborg Farquhar Professor of Medicine at Stanford which supports research in disease prevention in June 2017.
 During the COVID-19 pandemic, Gardner found that replacing red meat with plant-based meat alternatives could lower some cardiovascular risk factors.
-He also grew his interests in microbiome by collaborating with Stanford microbiologists, Justin and Erica Sonnenburg, on several studies and with other microbiome researchers.
+He also grew his interests in microbiome by collaborating with Stanford microbiologists, Justin Sonnenburg and Erica Sonnenburg, on several studies and with other microbiome researchers.

+In 2023, Gardner co-authored a scientific statement from the American Heart Association on popular dietary patterns and alignment with their 2021 dietary guidance.
+The DASH diet, Mediterranean diet, pescetarian and vegetarian eating patterns received top ratings for aligning with the Association’s dietary guidance whilst low-carbohydrate diet's scored poorly as they do not rank as heart-healthy eating patterns.

+In 2023, Gardner published research on cardiometabolic risk factors in pairs of identical twins randomized to follow either a vegan or omnivorous diet.
+The study found that a vegan diet was associated with statistically significant reductions in LDL cholesterol and fasting insulin levels.
+This study is the subject of the 2024 Netflix documentary You Are What You Eat: A Twin Experiment.

 Personal life

 Gardner and his wife Melissa, a political scientist, have four sons together and all follow a plant-based diet.
+One of Gardner’s sons, Jackson Gardner, completed his PhD at University of California, San Francisco, specializing in the microbiology of the gut microbiome.